jan25/ideeen/README.md

 1. Send linkedlist over network, no really!
 2. Http server log parser in Go
 3. Generate password using a image source (Hint: convert to ascii)
+4. Typeracer in terminal. https://github.com/gizak/termui this might be useful for graphics

 ## Stuff to learn